OneEsk19/Zymoseptoria-tritici/Notes.md

 To actually REMOVE low quality flagged SNPs I use VCF tools.
 You can see how I did this in the attached Rmd called “Generalized_VCF_filter_PCA.Rmd”.
 You may already have this script but I attach it here just in case.
+**DONE**
+* Re-ran everything in the file and made notes.
+I *think* I have understood, what and why these things have been done and what they can be used for:
+1) Creating different subsets from the vcf while retaining the format
+2) Seeing how different isolates cluster.

 ### Map and code
 Files: